openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

      - The course duration in weeks.
    * - ``course_end``
      - date
      - The date the course ends, in YYYY-MM-DD format.
+This is the last date on which learners can submit answers or assessments, or otherwise be credited with completion of a course subsection.
    * - ``course_id``
      - string
      - A unique identifier for the course.